storageos/storageos.github.io/_docs/manage/node.md

 vol-test-2gb-lon103   46.101.51.16        Healthy 2 days      false               M: 1, R: 1          77.43GiB            5.61%               0.7 (00ab7b3 rev)
 ```

-The output shows a three node StorageOS cluster with three nodes named vol-test-2gb-lon101, vol-test-2gb-lon102 and vol-test-2gb-lon103.
+The output shows a StorageOS cluster with three nodes named vol-test-2gb-lon101, vol-test-2gb-lon102 and vol-test-2gb-lon103.
-For each of the nodes, details about their status is shown.
-Among other information, `SCHEDULER` shows if a node is a scheduler node or not.
+For each of the nodes, details about their status is shown, including:
-A scheduler node is responsible for the placement of volumes, performing health checks and providing high availability to nodes.
+`SCHEDULER`: whether the node contains the scheduler, which is responsible for the placement of volumes, performing health checks and providing high availability to nodes.
+A cluster will have exactly one scheduler node.
-The Number of master copies of volumes or replicas is shown under `VOLUMES`.
+`VOLUMES`: the number of master or replica copies of volumes on this node.

 ## Inspect a node: